+357-22-232-044

 Although North and South Cyprus managed to settle the national conflict in recent years, a risk of political instability still persists.

-Cyprus is also prone to natural hazards like wildfires, floods, and earthquakes.
+Cyprus is also prone to natural hazards like wildfires and earthquakes.

 To move to Cyprus for permanent living, you need to obtain a residence permit that corresponds to your goals, for example, work or study.